PerimeterX/perimeterx-nginx-plugin/README.md

   ```

 * ###### <a name="nginx_config_example"></a>Example of nginx.conf
-  The following is an example of an nginx.conf containing the required directives and with enforcement applied to the location block.
+  The following **nginx.conf** example contains the required directives with enforcement applied to the location block.

   ###### nginx.conf:
   ```lua